Showcasing the only true example of fjordland on the Pacific coast, Princess Louisa Inlet has been proclaimed by many the Eighth Wonder of the World.

 Vacation Rentals

-If you are looking for a place your entire family can enjoy, the Sunshine Coast has many vacation rental options.
+If you want a place your entire family can enjoy, the Sunshine Coast has many vacation rental options.

 Self-Guided Adventure to Princess Louisa Inlet

-If you have your own boat, getting to Princess Louisa Inlet from Vancouver Island is doable as a day trip (albeit a long day).
-And exactly what we did this past Father’s Day.
+If you have a boat, getting to Princess Louisa Inlet from Vancouver Island is doable as a day trip (albeit a long day).
+And that is exactly what we did this past Father's Day.

-The only entrance to the Marine Park is through the Straight of Georgia by way of Jervis Inlet, which is located across the water from Texada Island.
+The only entrance to the Marine Park is through the Straight of Georgia, which passes through Jervis Inlet, which is located across the water from Texada Island.

-The easiest and closest access point to the south end of Texada is launching your boat at either Schooner Cove in Nanoose Bay, or French Creek Marina in Parksville.
+The easiest and closest access point to the south end of Texada is launching your boat at Schooner Cove in Nanoose Bay or French Creek Marina in Parksville.

-The ride across the Straight of Georgia can oftentimes be a bit rough, but once you near Texada, things usually start to settle down.
-The ride from Texada to the head of Jervis Inlet (Agamemnon Channel) on the Sunshine Coast is a bit more protected, so the water more smooth.
+The ride across the Straight of Georgia can often be a bit rough, but once you near Texada, things usually start settling down.
+The ride from Texada to the head of Jervis Inlet (Agamemnon Channel) on the Sunshine Coast is a bit more protected, so the water is smooth.

 The trip from Schooner Cove or French Creek Marina to the head of Jervis Inlet is approximately 22 nautical miles.